News & Updates

-Qualifications for applying to the fellowship program include: a) completion of all doctoral degree requirements in psychology or behavior analysis from a regionally accredited institution of higher education, and b) training and experience in both clinical and research applications of the behavioral psychology in hospital, educational, or community settings.
+Qualifications for applying to the fellowship program include: a) completion of all doctoral degree requirements* in psychology or behavior analysis from a regionally accredited institution of higher education, and b) training and experience in both clinical and research applications of the behavioral psychology in hospital, educational, or community settings.
+Applicants applying to BMC, CFT, and PDD also must have completed an APA-accredited internship*.
 Applicants to the Fellowship program must submit the following:

 - A cover letter stating one's professional academic preparation and work experience, career interests, and reasons for applying.

 - A copy of one's most recent curriculum vita including the names, mailing addresses, and telephone numbers of three references.